 - Julia Parish

 - Project Attorney

-Julia Parish is a Project Attorney with the Work and Family and SURVIVE Projects.
-Julia assists with the project helplines and provides legal advice, know-your-rights workshops, and direct legal services for workers struggling with family and medical crises.
+Julia Parish is a Project Attorney with the Work and Family and SURVIVE Projects and is the Director of the Healthy Mothers Workplace Coalition.
+Julia assists with the project helplines and provides legal advice, know-your-rights workshops and direct legal services for workers struggling with family and medical crises.
 She received her J.D. from the University of California, Berkeley, School of Law in 2011 as well as her B.A. in Political Science and Spanish from the university.
 She also has a M.S. in Teaching from Pace University.
 Julia was previously a legal intern with the Gender Equity Program at LAS–ELC, and has training in family legal issues from her legal internship at East Bay Community Law Center.
 Prior to Law School, Julia was a High School Spanish teacher and sports coach.

 - Sharon Terman

 Sharon Terman is the Director of the Work and Family Program and a Senior Staff Attorney at LAS-ELC.
 She represents workers with family and medical leave claims as well as claims of pregnancy, gender, and disability discrimination.
 She also provides legal advice to low-income workers, engages in community education, and participates in legislative advocacy to expand workers’ rights.
 Sharon received her B.A. from UC Berkeley in 1998 and her J.D. from Stanford Law School in 2004.
 After law school, she clerked for the Honorable Richard A. Paez of the Ninth Circuit Court of Appeals from 2004-2005.
 She joined LAS–ELC as a Skadden Fellow in 2005 and became a Staff Attorney in 2007.

 - Kim Turner

 - John and Terry Levin Fellow, Fair Play for Girls in Sports